 How to Hold a Camera

 As mentioned above, the best way to avoid blurry photos is to adjust your shutter speeds.
 Also, investing in a tripod is a fantastic way to gain extra stability.
 But if you need to hold your camera, which is the case most of the time, certain techniques can help you do it the right way.
-Here are our top 6 tips to give you more control over your photography by holding your camera correctly.
+Here are our top 6 tips to give you more control over your

 Watch our exclusive video: